teammemberjw/practiceRepo/README.md

 There is no specific final product we are looking for, so it will be a bit of a free for all.

 You can also try to fill out the html file with more content.
-(It will be mostly bare in the begining -- not even a "title" element).
+(It will be mostly bare in the beginning -- not even a "title" element).

 Try out some of these things: